cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 This will be our first podcast of 2020, so we wanted to make it a really good one!
 Rhonda, Dave and I are very proud to welcome Steve Reinhard and his wonderful wife, Barb, on today’s podcast.
 Steve and Barbara flew in from Colorado to join the Sunday hike and do this podcast in the “Murietta Studios” following the hike.
 Steve is a former electrical contractor and lay minister, and is the first certified life coach to be admitted into the TEAM-CBT certification program at the Feeling Good Institute in Mt.
 View, Ca, (link).
 The following is a heart-warming email I received from Steve prior to the show.

-<p style="padding-left: 30px;">**Subject:** Re: looking forward
+**Subject:** Re: looking forward

-<p style="padding-left: 30px;">Hi David,
+Hi David,

-<p style="padding-left: 30px;">Woohoo!
+Woohoo!
 We are partners in crime!
 I'm feeling super comfortable now.

-<p style="padding-left: 30px;">Thanks David for your generous invitation!
+Thanks David for your generous invitation!
 I'm happy to jump on any of the 3 options you suggested for the show.
 I'd love to hear your stories, especially those of undistorted sadness where you celebrated with tears, aware of the suffering we folks tend to keep hidden.

-<p style="padding-left: 30px;">I cry a lot these days, laugh a lot too.
+I cry a lot these days, laugh a lot too.
 In that regard I'd love to have my own personal Ask David session.
 David, I love the old, demented, weak human guy, while admiring the pioneering, genius who teaches so clearly & humanly.
 My questions wouldn't be so much for me to learn or be taught but to connect with you.
 I'm crying as I write.
 As a listener I want to connect with the human, David.
 May or may not be something you want to do.
 We have loads to interact with.

-<p style="padding-left: 30px;">Yep, I take a "spiritual " approach & would love to interact with you being anti-religious.
+Yep, I take a "spiritual " approach & would love to interact with you being anti-religious.
 Listeners might find this helpful & it sounds fun to me.
 A great opportunity for me to experience a death of the ego & the acceptance paradox which I have found liberating before I knew what it was called.

-<p style="padding-left: 30px;">I'd love to talk about what it's like to be diagnosed with blood cancer and holey bones & some of the nutty things we say to each other when we don't know what to say.
+I'd love to talk about what it's like to be diagnosed with blood cancer and holey bones & some of the nutty things we say to each other when we don't know what to say.
 Empathy in the Five Secrets way is extremely rare from my distorted perspective.
 Aging & being willing to challenge the many shoulds & shouldn'ts that accompany things being different than they were last year would be fun to talk about.

-<p style="padding-left: 30px;">I can't keep track of the # of times folks repeat "getting old is hell", same with cancer, vision problems, walking problems, drug side effects.
+I can't keep track of the # of times folks repeat "getting old is hell", same with cancer, vision problems, walking problems, drug side effects.
 I would love to hear your stories & experience as an old demented guy who can't walk as fast as he did a couple years ago.

-<p style="padding-left: 30px;">Thanks for your generous invitation.
+Thanks for your generous invitation.
 I still find it surprising that I get to have this experience with you all.
 I'm really looking forward to today’s show.

-<p style="padding-left: 30px;">Steve
+Steve
 We began the podcast with a discussion of the role of lay therapists in the field of mental health.
 Coaching is newly emerging field of counseling that does not require graduate work in psychiatry, psychology, social work, or counseling.
 In the past, coaches have not been permitted to enter the TEAM-CBT certification program.
 However, Dr. Angela Krumm, who is the head of the FGI certification program changed that policy specifically so that Steve—and now, other certified coaches as well--can be certified in TEAM-CBT, and I applaud this change.
 The role of lay therapists has always been highly controversial.
 I can recall that when I was in college in the 1960s, there was a lively debate about so-called “lay psychoanalysts.”
 Previously, you had to be an MD to be a psychoanalyst, but over time, non-MDs were permitted to become psychoanalysts.
 To my way of thinking, this debate has always been more about power and the protection of territory than about skill or the capacity to heal.